Description of The Training Program

-1. Interns will establish a professional identity and an understanding of the role of a psychologist as a mental health provider in a multi-disciplinary professional setting.
+- Interns will establish a professional identity and an understanding of the role of a psychologist as a mental health provider in a multidisciplinary professional setting.

-4. Interns will develop an understanding of the mission and vision of Wasatch Behavioral Health and the principles of community mental health and integrate this understanding with the role of a psychologist.
+- Interns will develop an understanding of the mission and vision of WBH and the principles of community mental health, and integrate this understanding with the role of a psychologist.

-5. Interns will develop and apply skills of consultation to their relationships with other entities such as courts, schools, social service agencies and law enforcement; and other individuals such as mental health providers, medical providers, care managers within Wasatch Behavioral Health and in other organizations.
+- Interns will develop and apply skills of consultation to their relationships with other entities, such as courts, schools, social service agencies, and law enforcement as well as other individuals, such as mental health providers, medical providers, and case managers within WBH and in other organizations.

 Notice to Psychology Interns of Diverse Populations And Those Interested in Working with Special Needs Patients

-In keeping with APA’s initiative to embrace diversity, Wasatch Behavioral Health is actively seeking to recruit psychology interns from a wide range of students of diversity as well as students who have special interests, talents, or experience in working with diverse populations.
+In keeping with APA’s initiative to embrace diversity, WBH is actively seeking to recruit psychology interns from a wide range of students of diversity as well as students who have special interests, talents, or experience in working with diverse populations.

-About 2/3 of our total clientele are judged to be seriously and persistently mentally ill or severely emotionally disturbed and about 13% identify themselves with a non-majority racial group, excluding Hispanic.
-About 7% of our clientele identify themselves as Hispanic.
-We always have a need for Spanish-speaking clinicians.
+Two thirds of the WBH total adult clientele meet criteria to be SMPI.
+Eighty two percent of our children and youth clientele are identified as severely emotionally disturbed and about 13% of all clients identify themselves with a non-majority racial group, excluding Hispanic.
+About 12% of our clientele identify themselves as Hispanic.
+We always have a need for Spanish-speaking clinicians.”

 WBH does not adhere to a religious affiliation or purpose that would impact admission or employment policies.